Mohan Ranade: Honours

 Ranade was honoured with Padma Shri in 2001 and with the Sangli Bhushan in 2006.
 He was also awarded the Goa Puraskar in 1986 for his social work.

 Later life and death

-Ranade authored two books on the Goa Liberation Movement: Struggle Unfinished and Satiche Vaan.
+Ranade authored two books on the Goan independence movement: Struggle Unfinished and Satiche Vaan.

 He ran a charitable organisation in Pune that sponsors education of students from economically backward backgrounds.
 He was chairman of the Goa Red Cross for over five years.
 He spent his later years in the city of Pune where he died on June 25, 2019.